-- Frequent washing of the cabinet, fan blade, and coil with fresh water will remove most of the salt or other contaminants that build up on the unit. - Regular cleaning and waxing of the cabinet with a good automobile polish will provide some protection. - A good liquid cleaner may be used several times a year to remove matter that will not wash off with water.
+- Frequent washing of the cabinet, fan blade, and coil with fresh water will remove most of the salt or other contaminants that build up on the unit. - A good liquid cleaner may be used several times a year to remove matter that will not wash off with water.